 — Promotion —

-Before I started working for Limestone Post in early 2017, I passed my days in a cubicle in a windowless office.
+Before I started working for Limestone Post in early 2017, I passed my days in a cubicle.
 From the confines of this cube, I always enjoyed seeing the notification pop up in my inbox whenever LP published a new story.
 Each time was different.
 In a world of sifting through fake and fluffy news (and endless emails), Limestone Post intrigued me because it wasn’t always necessarily “feel good.”
 It was informative, in-depth, and original — representative of the Bloomington I know, while always teaching me something new.

 LP offers food for thought (see resident sage Ruthie Cohen’s column, Stirring the Pot), but it also catalyzes positive change.
 For example, Ann Georgescu’s look at a mentorship program for girls in the school-to-prison pipeline inspired Indiana University students to volunteer to work with incarcerated young women.
 LP publishes stories that not only showcase Bloomington’s creativity and quirkiness (see Lindsay Welsch Sveen’s exploration of alternative art galleries), but they also examine issues and pose questions that help make us a more informed and engaged community.